markkr125/mattermost-slack-bridge/README.md

 # mattermost-slack-bridge
-Experimental bride between mattermost and slack (not affiliated with mattermost or slack)
+Experimental bride between mattermost and slack (not affiliated with mattermost or slack).